The Beast Must Die

 Review:

 This begins with letting us know that someone in this film is a werewolf.
-This is a detective film where the viewer is the detective.
-All of the evidence will be presented and then there will be something called a ‘werewolf break’ to allow you to decide who the killer is.
+This is a detective film where the viewer is taking on that role.
+Evidence is presented and then there will be something called a ‘werewolf break’ to allow you to decide who the killer is.

-The film then shifts to a man running through a field and into the woods; he is played by Calvin Lockheart.
+It then shifts to a man running through a field and into the woods.
+His name is Tom Newcliffe (Calvin Lockheart).
 He is followed by a helicopter that is piloted by Andrew Lodge.
-There is a man watching a map and tracking Lockheart, this man is played by Michael Gambon.
+There is a man watching a map and tracking Tom.
+He is Pavel (Diffring).
 We see that there are cameras mounted in the trees and microphones set up on the ground as well.
-Lockheart is caught by a couple of hunters.
-They fire their guns at him and we learn they do not have real bullets.
-Lockheart finally gets out of the woods into a field next to a large mansion.
-He is ‘shot’ by the hunters and this freaks out the people sitting outside who check on him.
-We realize this was all staged.
+Tom is caught by a couple of hunters.
+He got out of the forest, made it to the lawn of a manor and held at gunpoint.
+They fire at him and we learn they’re loaded with blanks.
+It is here that the group that was watching comes over and that this is staged.

-It turns out that Lockheart has reason to believe that everyone here could a werewolf.
-He doesn’t know who, but he will have everyone stay here during the three nights of the full moon.
-He presents some facts of each person as to why he thinks they could be the werewolf.
-Cushing also seems to be an expert on the subject, but he has never seen one in person.
+It turns out that Tom has reason to believe that everyone here could be a werewolf.
+There is evidence of these individuals being in different places where attacks happened.
+He doesn’t know who for sure, but he will have everyone stay here during the three nights of the full moon.
+Also, Dr. Lundgren has never seen a werewolf in person.